AhmedRaafat14/apiplatform-users-auth/README.md

     "hydra:totalItems": 0
 }
 ```
-* Let us keep going for now, create a new & very simple API that we will use it in our testing now will call it "/api"
+* Let us keep going for now, create a new & so simple endpoint that we will use it in our testing now will call it "/api"
 ```php
 # api/src/Controller/AuthController.php